ToolsForDevs/FAST-SDK-Android/README.md

 **[Presentation video](https://www.youtube.com/watch?v=d_KzA5wDB10)**

 Its modularity allows you to include in your project only the tools you need.
-Each tool comes as a dependency like any third-party library.
+Each tool comes as a dependency, like any third-party library.

 The tools are only usable in the Android app (e.g not in your IDE, browser, or as a separate software).
 They are displayed in your Android app, over your activity’s layout.
 Rest assured, thanks to some magic, your layouts **ARE NOT** modified.